* Pan-European STOXX 600 index slips 0.4%

 "The recent escalation in tariffs makes that more difficult and can only add to investor risk aversion and increase the risk of a more prolonged economic downturn."

-The souring mood also looked to spill over to Wall Street with U.S. futures pointing to a softer open following healthy gains in the previous session.
+U.S. futures pointed to a softer open on Wall Street, following healthy gains the day before.
 MSCI's broadest index of world stocks traded flat.

-In currency markets, the Australian dollar - a proxy of China-related trades - fell to its lowest level in three months amid the China data fallout.
+In currency markets, the Australian dollar - a proxy of China-related trades - fell to its lowest in more than five months.

-The dollar held broadly steady at 109.51 yen, having pulled away from a three-month low of 109.020 plumbed on Monday when trade war worries boosted investor demand for the safe-haven Japanese currency.
+The U.S. dollar traded at 109.38 yen, having pulled away from Monday's three-month low of 109.020, when trade war worries boosted demand for the safe-haven Japanese currency.

-The Chinese yuan was a shade firmer at 6.9056 per dollar in offshore trade, having edged away from a five-month trough of 6.9200 set on Tuesday.
-The euro remained anchored at $1.1214 while the dollar index against a basket of six major currencies was nearly flat at 97.524 after gaining 0.2% the previous day.
+The Chinese yuan was down at 6.9138 per dollar in offshore trade, grinding back towards Tuesday's five-month trough of 6.9200.
+The euro held at a one-week low while the dollar index against a basket of six major currencies was nearly flat at 97.555 after gaining 0.2% the previous day.

-The pound remained near a two-week low after Prime Minister Theresa May's spokesman said late on Tuesday she planned to put forward her thrice-rejected Brexit deal in early June to try to secure an agreement on how to extract Britain from the European Union before the summer holiday.
+The pound revisited a two-week low hit on Monday after Prime Minister Theresa May's spokesman said late on Tuesday she planned to put her proposed Brexit deal -- already rejected three times -- before parliament in early June.

-In commodities, U.S. crude futures fell 1 percent to $61.15 per barrel after the American Petroleum Institute (API) reported a bigger-than-expected build in crude inventory.
+In commodities, U.S. crude futures fell nearly 1 percent to $61.25 per barrel after the American Petroleum Institute (API) reported a bigger-than-expected increase in crude inventory.

-U.S. crude inventories rose by 8.6 million barrels in the week to May 10 to 477.8 million, compared with analysts' expectations for a decrease of 800,000 barrels.
+U.S. crude stockpiles rose by 8.6 million barrels in the week to May 10 to 477.8 million, compared with expectations for a decrease of 800,000 barrels.

-Brent and U.S. crude futures had surged the previous day after top exporter Saudi Arabia said explosive-laden drones launched by a Yemeni-armed movement aligned to Iran had attacked facilities belonging to state oil company Aramco.
-(Reporting by Karin Strohecker, additional reporting by Sujata Rao in London and Shinichi Saoshiro in Tokyo.
-Editing by Alexandra Hudson)
+Brent and U.S. crude futures had surged the previous day after Saudi Arabia said explosive-laden drones launched by a Yemeni-armed movement aligned with Iran had attacked facilities belonging to state oil company Aramco.
+(Reporting by Karin Strohecker, additional reporting by Sujata Rao in London and Shinichi Saoshiro in Tokyo; editing by Larry King)